Aziz Salihu: Opponents

-He defeated boxer world and European champion Alexander Yagubkin in the tournament final in Belgrade (1980).
+He defeated world and European champion Alexander Yagubkin in the tournament final in Belgrade (1980).
 In the tournament final in Belgrade (1984) he defeated the former world champion from Russia, Valery Abadzhyan.
 He beat world champion Francesco Damiani in an international tournament in Benghazi in Libya (1984).
 He beat Craig Payne, Ferenc Somodi, Håkan Brock, Marvis Frazier, Peter Hussing and Biaggio Chianese.